 Great Horned Owl

-She has been an educational bird for about a year.
-She came to the refuge in 2010.
+He has been an educational bird for about 3 years.
+He came to the refuge about a year ago.

 Great Horned Owls are the only bird of prey that will kill for spite.
 They are known for bad attitudes, and most rehab centers dislike them.
 They are generally not trainable.
 They will forget what you taught them and fight you tooth and nail for what they want.

 Great Horned Owls are the single most successful predator in the Americas.
 They can coexist with man or live in wilderness; they do not seem to care which.
 They are termed "the lions of the sky."

 Great Horned Owl talons are able to exceed 2000 lbs pressure.